Guide to installing and evaluating OpenIDM software. This software offers flexible services for automating management of the identity life cycle.

 Create and manage users based on attributes such as organizational need, job function, and geographic location.

 Choose the desired backend database for your deployment.
 OpenIDM supports MySQL, Microsoft SQL Server, Oracle Database, IBM DB2, and PostgreSQL.
-For the supported versions of each database, see Chapter 2, "Before You Install" in the Release Notes.
+For the supported versions of each database, see "Before You Install" in the Release Notes.

 Set up fine-grained control of passwords to ensure consistent password policies across all applications and data stores.
 Supports separate passwords per external resource.